A strongly polynomial algorithm for generalized flow maximization: Preliminaries

 Given a generalized flow $f$, a cycle $C$ in the residual graph $E_f$ is called {\em flow-generating}, if $\gamma(C)=\prod_{e\in C}\gamma_e>1$.
 If there exists a flow-generating cycle, then some positive amount of flow can be sent around it to create positive excess in an arbitrary node $i$ incident to $C$.

 The notion of conservative labellings is closely related to flow generating cycles.
 Notice that for an arbitrary labeling $\mu$, $\gamma(C)=\gamma^\mu(C)$.
-Therefore, if $\mu$ is a finite conservative labeling, then there cannot be any flow-generating cycle in $E_f$.
+Therefore, if $\mu$ is a finite conservative labeling, then $E_f$ cannot contain any flow-generating cycles.
 It is also easy to verify the converse: if there are no flow-generating cycles, then there exists a conservative labeling (see also Lemma~\ref{lem:init}).

-The {\sc Maximum-mean-gain cycle-canceling} procedure, introduced in \cite{Goldberg91}, can be used to eliminate all flow-generating cycles efficiently.
+The {\sc Maximum-mean-gain cycle-canceling} procedure, introduced by Goldberg et al. \cite{Goldberg91}, can be used to eliminate all flow-generating cycles efficiently.
 The subroutine proceeds by choosing a cycle $C\subseteq E_f$ maximizing $\gamma(C)^{1/|C|}$, and from an arbitrary node $i$ incident to $C$, sending the maximum possible amount of flow around $C$ admitted by the capacity constraints, thereby increasing the excess $e_i$.
 It terminates once there are no more flow-generating cycles left in $E_f$.
 This is a natural analogue of the minimum mean cycle cancellation algorithm of Goldberg and Tarjan \cite{Goldberg89} for minimum cost circulations.
 Radzik \cite{Radzik93} (see also \cite{Shigeno07}) gave a strongly polynomial running time bound $O(m^2 n \log^2 n)$ for the {\sc Maximum-mean-gain cycle-canceling} algorithm.

 Our algorithm also starts with performing this algorithm, with the input being the initial solution $\bar f$ provided by (\ref{cond:init}).
 Hence one can obtain a feasible solution $f$ along with a conservative labeling $\mu$ in strongly polynomial time.